 Covered Employers Under FMLA and CFRA

-To be covered by FMLA and options make the most sense for your situation.
-Make a plan, and then chat with the employer.
+Specific criteria exist for employment eligibility with the CFRA; this law states that a worker must have been employed for at least 12 months and worked at least 1,250 hours prior to the leave start date.
+It takes 50 or more employees at a work site within a range of 75 miles of the worksite to become eligible.
+In any given12-month period, an employee can take 12 weeks of family/medical leave.
+Start exploring early which options make the most sense for your situation.
+Make a plan and then chat with the employer.
 Determine which portions will be paid leave and which portions will not be paid.
 Be flexible on the start time of a leave if possible.

 Leave may be taken consecutively or intermittently.
 No problem should exist for a worker to make short increments such as days, weeks or even hours as long as it is cleared with the employer.
-Supplementing the CFRA, the FMLA concurrently can take up to 26 weeks during a 12-month period and that includes any injured military service members.
-Be aware an employer can temporarily transfer a worker to position better suited for intermittent leave.
+Supplementing the CFRA, the FMLA concurrently can take up to 26 weeks per 12-month period and that includes any injured military service members.
+Be aware that an employer can temporarily transfer an employee to position better suited for intermittent leave.
 Alternate positions must have the same pay and benefits as the original position.

 An employer can require an employee to retrieve a medical certification from a healthcare professional before granting the medical leave if the request from the employee is for a serious illness in them or a family member.
-The information on the certificate will not have details but will mainly verify that the doctor attests to the employee having the illness or the family member does.
+The information on the certificate will not have details but will essentially verify that the doctor attests to the employee or family members having the illness.
 Medical privacy laws forbid sharing detailed medical information.
-For the medical leave to become granted it must have the ranking of a serious medical condition not a common ailment.
-Serious health condition defined as one that has an injury, illness, impairment physically or mentally that meets one of a set of criteria (at least) that a physician uses to evaluate a patient.
+For the medical leave to become granted, it must have the ranking of a serious medical condition and not a common ailment.
+Serious health condition is defined as a physically or mental injury, illness, or impairment that meets at least one set of criteria that a physician uses to evaluate a patient.

 Pay and Benefits

-Presently most family/medical leave remains unpaid.
+Presently, most family/medical leave remains unpaid.
 Employees can use their paid sick time, compensation time, and vacation time in addition to their family/medical leave.
 Employers may require that paid leave be used first before using family/medical leave.
-In California, employees with health care insurance benefits, pension payments and even retirement payments should remain being paid during the family/medical leave.
+In California, employees with healthcare insurance benefits, pension payments, and even retirement payments should continue being paid during the family/medical leave.

 Right to Reinstatement After Leave

-The two pieces of legislation FMLA and CFRA protect the employee's job.
-The employee's job must be held until such time the employee returns or a comparable position identical to the employee’s original position defined by pay, the benefits, and same working conditions.
+These two pieces of legislation protect the employee's job.
+The employee's job must be held until such time the employee returns or a comparable position identical to the employee’s original position defined by pay, benefits, and same working conditions must be provided to the employee.
 This includes any fringe benefits, status levels, and privileges.
 Duties and responsibilities must be similar and take equivalent skill along with effort, authority, and responsibility.
 The location must remain similar with a similar shift or equivalent work schedule.
-Though not absolute it assures the employer treats the employee fairly in such a situation.
-If violated or a lesser position given then an employer can become subjected to a civil lawsuit or administrative proceedings.
-Supervisors can be held personally liable if the family and medical leave laws become ignored.
-On the other side harsh penalties for lying about an illness or falsifying certifications of an illness will descend upon an employee who abuses such a privilege.
+Though not absolute, it assures that the employer treats the employee fairly in such a situation.
+If this rule is violated, then an employer can become subject to a civil lawsuit or administrative proceedings.
+Supervisors can be held personally liable if the family and medical leave laws go ignored.
+On the other side, harsh penalties for lying about an illness or falsifying certifications of an illness will descend upon an employee who abuses such privilege.

-Birth, adoption or placement in foster care these cases have been handled differently than a serious illness.
-The CFRA give two-week minimum duration for these life events.
+Birth, adoption, and placement in foster care are issues that have been handled differently than a serious illness.
+The CFRA provides a two-week minimum duration for these life events.
 Employers grant leave in increments of at least one day or less than two weeks on two separate occasions.
 This makes the CFRA especially flexible for this type of life need.
-If parents work for the same employer then the 12 weeks of CFRA family/medical leave becomes shared between the two for the above life events.
-If the parents work at different employers then at each work place the parent employed there remains eligible for the 12-week leave.
+If parents work for the same employer, then the 12 weeks of CFRA family/medical leave becomes shared between the two for the above-mentioned life events.

 Exemption for Reinstating Highly Compensated Employees

-Salaried employees that rank among the top 10 percent of earners at a work site and live within a 75-mile radius of work remain eligible for family/medical leave.
-In this case the employer’s discretion determines if an employee would become reinstated to their previous job.
+Salaried employees that rank among the top 10% of earners at a work site and live within a 75-mile radius of work remain eligible for family/medical leave.
+In this case, the employer’s discretion determines if an employee would be reinstated to his or her previous job.
 The restoration depends on how it affects the employer’s business.
-The employer must tell the salaried employee they will not be reinstatement.
-IF the employee has taken the leave then the employer must give the employee an opportunity to return to work after giving notice.
-If the employee does not agree they may file a wrongful discharge claim stating the CFRA policy was violated.
+The employer must tell the salaried employee they will not be reinstated.
+If the employee has taken the leave, then the employer must give the employee an opportunity to return to work after giving notice.
+If the employee does not agree, he or she may file a wrongful discharge claim stating that the CFRA policy was violated.

 Pregnancy Disability Leave

 Pregnancy leave has different rules.
-Private employers having five or more employees and public employees must give up to four months of leave of a pregnant employee.
-It does not matter how long a woman has worked or if the work schedule was full or part time under the Federal Employment and Housing Commission.
-If it lists as pregnancy, childbirth, or any related conditions the woman receives pregnancy disability leave.
+Private employers employing five or more employees as well as public employees must give up to four months of leave of a pregnant employee.
+It does not matter how long a woman has worked for the company or if the work schedule was full or part-time under the Federal Employment and Housing Commission.
+If it lists as pregnancy, childbirth, or any related conditions, the woman receives pregnancy disability leave.
 A pregnant employee should give notice as soon as possible.
-The worker is entitled to 28 weeks of leave during the 12-month period if she qualified for the CFRA or the FMLA leave in addition to the FEHA leave.
+The worker is entitled to 28 weeks of leave during the 12-month period if she is qualified for the CFRA or the FMLA leave in addition to the FEHA leave.
 Employers may require that the female worker use accrued vacation time or sick leave as part of the pregnancy disability leave.
 State employee's pregnancy disability leave remains slightly different and became classified under the NDI program.